denten-books/plain-text/main.md

 meaning-carrying units.

 What is text?
 In talking about texts of all kinds, literary scholars and computer scientists often make the distinction between form and content.
-For example, in her book on computational text generation, Kathleen McKeown writes that to produce discourse, writers and speakers "must decide what to say and how to present it effectively."
-A machine that generates text should, among other things, be able to determine "content and textual shape" of what needs to be said or written [@cohen_dependencies_1982, 1].
+"Classical art, in a word, stands for form," R.G.
+Gollingwood wrote in 1929, "romamantic art for content [@collingwood_form_1929, 335]."
+In a much more recent work on computational text generation, Kathleen McKeown writes that to produce discourse, writers and speakers "must decide what to say and how to present it effectively."
+A machine that generates text should, among other things, be able to determine "content and textual shape" of what needs to be said or written [@mckeown_text_1992, 1].
 Similarly, in her influential essay "Print is Flat, Code is Deep," Katherine Hayles writes about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].
+In each case, the model underlying textual production involves the bifurcation between some notions of shape and meaning, form and content.

 Let's dwell on the history of the distinction between content and textual shape, between a text's physical characteristics and its signifying strategies for a few paragraphs.
 I'll give you the standard version first, but then return to revise and to complicate, because the traditional version hides a rather serious confusion, one that will become increasingly central to our conversation.

 The dichotomy between form and content harkens back to traditional Platonic theory of essences.
 For Plato, the "essence" or an "idea" of something (like